 To sacrifice something for the atonement of sins is already a practice since the beginning of time.

 When Adam and Eve disobeyed and sinned against God, the Lord God made garments of skin from an animal to cover Adam and Eve from shame brought about by sin (Genesis 3:7).
-This “garments of skin” came from an animal which died and shed blood on behalf of the couple.
+These “garments of skin” came from an animal that died and shed blood on behalf of the couple.

 Eventually, Moses documented this law (Leviticus 1).
 The Israelites were required to sacrifice yearly an animal that is male and without defect (verse 3) to cover their sins.